kaglet/etch-a-sketch/README.md

 ## To add in future if I revisit

-- Add space placeholder for grid on page load otherwise there is a split second where it is unloaded
+- Add space placeholder for grid on page load otherwise there is a split second where it is unloaded.
-- Mobile support (?)
+- Mobile support (?).